mhevery/Largo-docs/Site-Setup/Theme-options.md

 ### Homepage bottom templates

-Largo supports three optinos for the bottom of the homepage:
+Largo supports three options for the bottom of the homepage:

 - A single-column list of recent posts with photos and excerpts
 - A two-column widget area: This creates a new widget area in *Appearance &gt; Widgets*, where the following widgets are recommended: